MohitSoni11/financial-data-project/README.md

 # Financial Data Project
-End Goal: Create an app that can help you decide which stocks to buy and sell.
+End Goal: Create an app that can help you decide which stocks to buy and sell specific to Intel and Apple.